mozilla/pkipolicy/rootstore/policy.md

 normally keep commercially sensitive information confidential.
 Throughout any change, CA operations MUST continue to meet the requirements of this policy.
-If one of the above events occurs, Mozilla MAY require additional audit(s) as a condition of remaining in the root program.
+If one of the above events occurs, Mozilla MAY require additional audit(s) as a condition of remaining in the root store.
 CA operators are encouraged to notify Mozilla in advance in order to avoid unfortunate surprises.

 In addition, one or more of the following sections MAY apply.